slashwq/OLauncher/README.md

 eats your lunch, fails to do what you expect, or becomes sentient.
 I am not obligated in any way to support the use of this script, or give support to you for this script.

+## Credits

+The icon used in the compiled EXE was created by **Pixel Buddha** and can be found by going to https://www.flaticon.com/free-icon/gamepad_214304.